mmmmaja/starfishDetection/reports/README.md

 We made use of W&B for experiment tracking.
 The Faster R-CNN uses a sum of different losses which we all track.
 This is important to understand which loss terms are contributing the most to the training.
 We implemented Mean-Average-Precision (mAP) and Intersection Over Union (IoU) using torchmetrics as well, yielding a total of 39 different metrics.
 These are generally used for object recognition tasks to capture model performance.
 However, not all the losses from the Faster R-CNN seem to be applicaple like `map_per_classes`.
 As we only have one class, it stays at -1 during all of training.
 We also implemented image logging with overlay for the ground truth of the bounding boxes for the starfish and the top-n predictions with the highest confidence score.
 Note the images are from the start of training so there is very little overlap between predictions and targets.
-Logging images with the predictions and targets on allows us to visually see if the model is learning what we want where it can be harder to understand what a mAP of 0.04 compared to a map of 0.01 means.
+Logging images with the predictions and targets on allows us to visually see if the model is learning what we want, especially since it can be harder to understand what an mAP of 0.04 compared to a map of 0.01 means.
-Logging can however quickly become computationally expensive especially with the faster R-CNN model where we have to put the model in eval mode and then do another forward pass to get predictions instead of the loss.
+Logging can, however, quickly become computationally expensive, especially with the Faster R-CNN model where we have to put the model in eval mode and then do another forward pass to get predictions instead of the loss.
 We have therefore implemented logging at fixed intervals during training.
 ![image_logging](figures/image_logging.png)
 ![loss_logging](figures/loss_logging.png)
 ![sweep](figures/sweep.png)